Everyone who can get it, should get it

-Vaccines make our immune systems stronger by showing them what antibodies to build to help prevent and fight off disease.
-Because COVID-19 is a new virus, no one has existing immunity.
-It is much safer and more effective to get vaccinated than it is to get infected.
+It is much safer to get vaccinated than it is to get infected.
+Vaccines make our immune systems stronger by building antibodies to fight off disease.
+Because COVID-19 is a new virus, no one has pre-existing immunity.

 All approved vaccines are researched until proven safe